 Additionally, improper tooth brushing and flossing can contribute to the recession.
 Too much force being applied and incorrect technique can wear the gum tissue away, potentially exposing the roots and making the teeth susceptible to damage.
 Genetics and hormonal changes can also add to your risk.

 It is important to address issues of gingival recession early to minimize the damage it can cause to your teeth and gums.
 Once the roots are exposed the damage to the underlying structure accelerates.
 If left untreated this condition could cause the loss of the affected teeth.
-Dr Dyras or Hutcheson will work with you to develop a treatment plan that best suits your unique needs.
+Dr Dyras will work with you to develop a treatment plan that best suits your unique needs.